aayla-secura/tes-0MQ/README.md

 The server talks to clients over [ØMQ](http://zeromq.org/) sockets.

-## SERVER INFO REP INTERFACE
+## PACKET INFO REP INTERFACE

 This interface accepts requests to reply with and log statistics, such as bandwidth, missed packets etc.

-Valid requests have a picture of "4", replies have a picture of "18888888".
+Valid requests have a picture of "4", replies have a picture of "188888881".

 #### Message frames in a valid request